orb-lang/espalier/doc/md/espalier/grammar.md

 a language that did that sort of thing.

+A metatable with the key ``__DEFAULT`` is given special treatment, used to replace Node itself for classes which are not provided with a metatable.

 ## Roadmap

   The Grammar class needs to be expanded to cover a broader array of use